Tandon-A/Image-Editing-using-GAN/docs/README.md

 ## CycleGAN

-Cycle Consistent Generative Adversarial Networks (CycleGANs) [4] were developed to solve the problem of unpaired image to image translation, mapping images from one domain to the other domain in an unsupervised manner.
+Cycle Consistent Generative Adversarial Networks (CycleGANs) [4] were developed to solve the problem of unpaired image-to-image translation, mapping images from one domain to the other domain in an unsupervised manner.

 The CycleGAN model is made up of two GANs which train in a fashion similar to that of DCGAN, but they use an extra ‘cyclic loss’ term to account for the cycle consistency between the input image and the generated sample.